 Yes, government agencies, non-profit organisations and foundations are welcome to submit their projects in the corresponding categories.

 At Emerging Europe Awards, not only winners are distinguished; All Nominations that move past the first vote are also promoted widely via our media and association partners, both before and after the ceremony.
 In addition, the benefits of researching, writing, and supporting your entries themselves are significant.
 You’ll develop succinct, compelling stories of achievement that can be used elsewhere to help tell your corporate story.

 There will be 5 finalists in each category.
 The final list of nominees will be published in April 2020.

 Following the judging process, all companies and individuals will be notified by email.
 Nominees will be announced on the Emerging Europe Awards website and in the marketing email.

 A team of Emerging Europe experts will carefully analyse each application and choose nominees in each category.
-The full list of nominees will be published on the Emerging Europe Awards website in May 2019.
+The full list of nominees will be published on the Emerging Europe Awards website in the second half of April 2020.

 Yes.
 The organisers confirm that only authorised jurors will review entries, and that information about nominees is not released to anyone else without prior approval.